in

 B. Partnering with Waste Management Companies

-Additionally, through partnerships, businesses can benefit from tailored waste reduction strategies, such as implementing efficient waste sorting systems or introducing composting initiatives.
-Working alongside waste management companies enables businesses to actively contribute to a greener environment.
+Through partnerships, businesses can get tailored waste reduction plans.
+This includes efficient sorting systems and composting initiatives.
+Working with waste management companies helps businesses contribute to a greener environment.

 Procter & Gamble’s Zero Waste Initiative